 2. Create a Targeted List of Guest Blogging Sites You Want to Write For

 Once you understand the value you can provide, it’s time to start building your blog outreach list.
 This list should be a simple spreadsheet with five columns: Website, Name, Email Address, Status (you’ll note your outreach dates here), and Notes (any additional information).

-To start populating your spreadsheet, look up the target blog’s monthly site visitors and Domain Authority by plugging their URL into an SEO tool like Ahrefs.
+To start populating your spreadsheet of blogging sites, look up the target blog’s monthly site visitors and Domain Authority by plugging their URL into an SEO tool like Ahrefs.
 Aim for blogs with a Domain Authority of 50+.
 Also, check to see if their blog is hosted on their main domain or subdomain – oftentimes a blog on a subdomain won’t provide as backlink strength as a blog on a root domain.

 Remember, the higher the Domain Authority, the more SEO impact you’ll receive from each backlink.
 Additionally, the higher their monthly site visitors, the more readers your guest post will get.
+If you’re new to blogging, it may not make sense to reach out to a site like Forbes or The Huffington Post, as those require real world relationships and connections.
+Aim for sites in your niche with Domain Authorities above 50.
 To save time during your search, find an article featuring the top blogs and websites accepting guest posts in 2019, with Domain Authority scores added in.
 This is a great place to start.

 But just traffic levels aren’t enough – you need to look for engagement as well.

 A blog with 1 million visits/month, but few comments or social shares could be less valuable than a site with 50,000 visits/month but a highly engaged audience.
 You want readers to interact with your content, so look for engagement.
 You can also research and find the website’s email subscriber list size.
 A quality guest article may be shared to their subscribers after it is published, boosting your visibility.